DeeHubForGit/auto_man/MODAL_USAGE.md

 ```

 ## Styling

-The modal automatically adapts to your site's dark theme and uses Tailwind CSS classes for consistent styling.
+The modal automatically adapts to the site's theme and uses the custom CSS styles defined in theme.css.